emer/axon/examples/urakubo/README.md

 Thus, to incorporate DAPK1, we need to make both of those factors dependent on a competitive interaction with DAPK1 binding to this same GluN2B site, instead of just automatically having this happen.
 We could have a substrate of GluN2B that is consumed by either DAPK1 or CaMKII as a function of their relative strengths?
 Not sure how best to do that exactly, but that's the general idea.

+Also, the Urakubo model centrally features Ca-CaM binding to NMDA receptors to mediate the allosteric effects -- this is not on GluN2B, but rather on the NR1 C0 region -- which is on the 2A subunit, not 2B -- so an entirely different mechanism (e.g., Akyol et al, 04).
+Interestingly, the NR2A subtype is only expressed later in development, so the allosteric effect may have a developmental timecourse (Umemiya et al, 2001).

 ## DAPK1 dynamics

 Goodell et al. (2017) provide a detailed investigation of DAPK1 dynamics.